georgeussher/learning_resource_organiser/README.md

 The app was built in React with React router performing the route handling.
 Styling was done without the use of a UI library- simple CSS.

 Run:
-This repo can be cloned down to your local machine using either the HTTP or SSH prococols.
+This repo can be cloned down to your local machine using either the HTTPS or SSH prococols.
 It can be run on a local server with 'npm run' in the terminal.